Working with brokers and consultants

-How much does it cost to work with a broker?
+How much does it cost to work with a broker or consultant?

-Typically, brokers are commission-based and are paid by the companies they represent.
-They may receive a flat fee, percentage of the contract total, or a fee based on the number of plan participants.
+Typically, brokers and consultants are commission-based and are paid by the companies they represent.
+They may receive a flat fee, percentage of the contract total or a fee based on the number of plan participants.
 This means you pay no more for their advice and the insurance you purchase than if you were to purchase directly from an insurance company.
-A broker should discuss any fees for their services with you up front.
+A broker should discuss any fees for their services with you upfront.

-Employer contracts are typically in effect for 1 calendar year.
-Once you have signed on with an insurance carrier, you're committed to keep that coverage until the end of the year.
-Before the end of the year, usually in the fall, you can choose whether or not you want to renew your contract with both the broker and the insurance carrier.
-If the coverage and service provided have been beneficial, your broker will provide updated information about coverage for the coming year.
-Your broker can also show you more options if you're interested in switching to a different insurance carrier.
+Employer contracts are typically for one calendar year.
+Once you have signed on with an insurance carrier, you’re committed to keep that coverage until the end of the year.
+Before the end of the year, typically in the fall, you can choose whether you want to renew your contract with the broker and the insurance carrier.
+If the coverage and service provided has met the needs of your business, the broker or consultant will provide updated information about coverage for the coming year.

-Before choosing to work with a health insurance broker, read about the process and the broker’s role.
+Before choosing to work with a health insurance broker, read more about their role and how they may help your business.